kcm5331/Portfolio/README.md

 # About Me

 I am a recent graduate from The Pennsylvania State University with a Bachelor of Science in mathematics and minor in statistics.
 I am from Fleetwood, PA.
-I am an active member in my community volunteering with the Fleetwood Neighborhood Watch and the Fleetwood Days Carnival.
+I am an active member with several organizations within my community.
 I am an avid sports fan and enjoy analyzing soccer and baseball data.
-I am currently working on several projects, which I will upload as soon as I finish them.
+I am currently working on several projects, which I will upload as soon as I complete them.

+# Computer Programming

+I am proficient in R, Minitab, and Microsoft Office, and have experience with Python, C++, and SAS.

 # Portfolio